A NEW APPROACH TO TEACHING MICROCONTROLLERS & IoT SYSTEMS！

 This is a “Train the Trainer” event.
 If you teach MCUs this workshop will help you greatly!
 It’s also open to post-grads who are building projects, but places are limited.

-Give us a day of your time and we will equip you well: the materials you need and how to use them!
+Give us a day of your time and we will equip you well: the materials you need and how to use them, and for all teachers who complete the training, a complete set of hardware to take away!

 - Welcome & Introduction to the Imagination University Programme (IUP)